 Yes, the Malin and Goetz toiletries at your hotel are cute and all, but do they really work any better than the shampoo and conditioner you use at home?

 About two million half used soap bars from hotels get dumped into landfill each year in the United States alone, so do Mother Earth a favour and find yourself some small bottles that you can fill up with your own shampoo, conditioner, body wash and moisturiser; you probably already have some sitting under the bathroom sink at home.
-Or go one better and get yourself unpackaged toiletries like the shampoo and conditioner bars at Lush.
-Store them in something you’ve already got at home—get creative—or if you really don’t have anything, Lush also sells tins you can store them in.
+Or go one better and get yourself unpackaged toiletries like the shampoo and conditioner bars from zero-waste brands like Bar None or Ethique.
+Ethique also has zero waste body wash, face wash, deodorant, lip balm, moisturiser, and more so you've really got no excuse.

-If you forget and you really must use the mini toiletries provided by hotels, then make sure you take them with you and finish them off.
+If you forget and you really must use the mini toiletries provided by hotels, then take them with you and finish them off.
 You could even reuse the bottles the next time you travel.